kevinwright1-dev/homelab-infra/docs/architecture.md

 connects straight to a shell with zero password prompt, verifying the `authorized-keys` field in `user-data` was correctly configured from the start.
+### 11. Ansible: sudo password required for privilege escalation
+**Problem:** First playbook run failed immediately with "Missing sudo password," even though SSH itself connected fine.
+**Diagnosis:** SSH login uses key-based auth (no password needed), but `become: true` tasks still need to elevate to root via `sudo` on the target machine, which requires a password unless passwordless sudo is explicitly configured.
+**Fix:** Ran with `-K` (`--ask-become-pass`) to prompt for the sudo password interactively.
+Confirmed the distinction between `-k` (SSH password) and `-K` (become/sudo password) — easy to mix up since they look nearly identical.

+### 12. Verified idempotency
+Re-ran the same playbook immediately after the first successful run, with no changes made in between.
+First run: `changed=6`.
+Second run:
+`changed=1` (only the apt cache refresh, which always reports as changed).
+This confirms the playbook is declarative — it checks the system's actual state and only acts on real drift, rather than blindly re-running commands every time.